vPeteWalker/midway/db/era_mssql/era_mssql.rst

 #.
 Select **Operations** from the dropdown menu to monitor the registration.
 This process should take approximately 5 minutes.

 #.
 Once the profile creation completes successfully, return to Prism Central.
 Right click your *Win16SQL16* VM, and choose **Power Off Actions > Guest Shutdown**.

+Confirm the *Win16SQL16* is powered off before proceeding.

 Creating a New Microsoft SQL Database Server ............................................